Car enthusiasts are stumbling at the last hurdle to EV acceptance.

-When GM’s EV1 and Toyota’s Prius first started wafting around our streets in the late ’90s, there was a lot to hate on.
-These slow, ugly, utilitarian devices were also impractical, thanks to their limited range and a lack of recharging stations.
-Enter Elon Musk, an environmentalist in a car enthusiasts’ body.
-Tesla’s are anything but slow, that avenue of hate was gone in 1.9 seconds, as is the ugly issue.
-The Tesla’s interior is up there with Porsche, and not at all utilitarian.
-Musk proved that appealing EV’s were commercially viable, forcing the industry giants to catch up, and thereby invalidating all the rational reasons to hate on them.
-All but two, that is.
-With range came weight.
-A Tesla S battery pack weighs over half a ton, although the speed at which battery technology is developing suggests this will not remain true for long.
-Supercapacitors are already having an impact on battery requirements, and feature in new Tesla’s, as well as the Toyota Yaris.
-While the evolution of cheap, lightweight ultracapacitors, which have the potential for immense energy storage densities, and can be recharged thousands of times with little or no degradation, are likely to transform EV’s in terms of cost, range, and handling.
+When GM’s EV1 and the Toyota Prius started wafting around our streets in the late ’90s, there was alot to hate.
+These slow, ugly, utilitarian devices were also impractical, thanks to their limited range and a lack of charging stations.
+Enter Elon Musk, a purported environmentalist in a car enthusiast's body.
+Tesla’s are anything but slow, and concerns about their 0-60 acceleration were gone in 3.1 seconds.
+And neither are they ugly.
+The Model S' interior is up there with Porsche and not remotely utilitarian.
+Musk proved that appealing EVs were commercially viable, forcing the industry giants to catch up, invalidating all the rational reasons to hate them.

 A Quiet Revolution